-The meaning of the different fields is as follows:
+The meaning of the fields is as follows:

 TCP connection Indicates the status of the TCP connection associated with the interface.
-The possible values are: ESTABLISHED, if the connection is open and operative, LISTEN, if the router is waiting for a TCP connection request or CLOSED, if the router does not detect a device connected to the ASDP serial interface and for this reason does not accept TCP connections.
+Possible values are: established (if the connection is open and operative), listen (if the router is waiting for a TCP connection request) or closed (if the router does not detect a device connected to the ASDP serial interface so does not accept TCP connections).
 Local Address Indicates the router address where the TCP connection was carried out.
-This parameter is only available if the TCPconnection is established.
+This parameter is only available if the TCP connection is established.
 Local Port Indicates the router's TCP port number where the TCP connection was carried out.
 This parameter is only available if the TCP connection is established.
 Remote Address Indicates the TCP connection remote end address.
-This parameter is only available if the TCP connection isestablished.
+This parameter is only available if the TCP connection is established.
 Remote Port Indicates the remote end TCP port number for the TCP connection.
 This parameter is only available if the TCP connection is established.

-Total connections Indicates the total number of TCP connections that have been established with the router
+Total connections Indicates the total number of TCP connections established with the router.
 Total input connection Indicates the number of input TCP connections established with the router.
 Total output connections Indicates the number of output TCP connections established with the router.

-Failed connections Displays the number of failed TCP connections due to the fact that the device connected to the serial ASDP interface is no longer available.
+Failed connections Displays the number of failed TCP connections (device connected to the serial ASDP interface is no longer available).
 Bytes sent to TCP remote peer Displays the accumulated size, in bytes, of the data sent to a remote device through the TCP connection.

-Bytes received from TCP re-

-mote peer

-Displays the accumulated size, in bytes, of the data received from a remote device through a TCP connection.
+Bytes received from TCP re- mote peer Displays the accumulated size, in bytes, of the data received from a remote device through a TCP connection.